Commit and push changes to Git repository

 When this option is enabled, the following line is automatically added at the end of the commit message: Signed off by: <username>

-In the Before Commit area, select actions you want DataGrip to perform before committing the selected files to the local repository.
+In the Commit Checks area, select the actions you want DataGrip to perform while committing the selected files to the local repository.

-Commit and Push (N/A): push the changes to the remote repository immediately after the commit.
+When you're ready, click Commit or Commit and Push (Command Alt K) to push the changes to the remote repository immediately after the commit.
 You will be able to review the current commit as well as all other commits before they are pushed to the remote.

 Commit part of a file

 Sometimes when you make changes that are related to a specific task, you also apply other unrelated code modifications that affect the same file.
 Including all such changes into one commit may not be a good option, since it would be more difficult to review, revert, cherry-pick them, and so on.